Being grateful for my friends:

 And while I’m not a huge user of Facebook, I’m glad to have it so I can have a quick scroll through friends’ pages now and again to see what they’ve been up to.

 I have to confess, I used to be doubtful how you could make real true friends through social media.
-But thankfully my eyes, and heart, have been opened thanks to the amazing Happier app.
+But thankfully my eyes, and heart, have been opened thanks to an amazing daily gratitude app.
 This like-minded community filled with kind-hearted, happy souls make me smile every day and I’ve formed some truly special life-long friendships.
 Even though we haven’t met in person yet – and I stress the yet as I know it will happen – I know that these friendships are just as real and just as true.

 While new friendships are all shiny and exciting, I’m really sad to have lost connection with friends from the past, as we both moved on or grew apart.
 But I’ve come to accept that this is part of life.